syncfusion-content/maui-docs/MAUI/Maps/zoom-pan.md

 # Zooming and Panning in .NET MAUI Maps (SfMaps)

-It is possible to zoom in and out for any layer to take a closer look at a specific region by pinching the map, scrolling the mouse wheel or track pad, or using the toolbar on the web.
+It is possible to zoom in and out for any layer to take a closer look at a specific region by pinching the map, scrolling the mouse wheel or track pad.
 Pan the map to navigate across the regions.
-You can also customize the zoom level and the center point of the rendering.
+You can also customize the zoom level of the rendering.

 The procedure for zooming and panning for both layers is very similar.